wetryingtodorock/getblock-docs/en/rpc-service/matic/ws/matic_eth_compileSolidity.md

 ---
-title: matic:eth_compileSolidity \[WebSocket\] {disallowed}
+title: matic:eth_compileSolidity  {disallowed} - Polygon
-description: For security reasons, we’ve decided not to include compilers in node.
+description: Example code for the matic:eth_compileSolidity  {disallowed} ws method. Сomplete guide on how to use matic:eth_compileSolidity  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters